quale-quest/sql-mvc-c9/README.md

 ![Click share](https://github.com/quale-quest/sql-mvc-c9/blob/master/doc/c9/c9_share_1.png "Click share")

-And note the application URL in the dialogue box:
+Copy (type) the application URL from the dialogue box to your browser:

 ![Check the Application URL and where it if you wish](https://github.com/quale-quest/sql-mvc-c9/blob/master/doc/c9/c9_share_2.png "URL")

-Now you will see the application run - exactly the same as the sql-mvc.com site.
+Now you will see the application run in your browser - exactly the same as the sql-mvc.com site.

-**note for size constrained screens the green strawberry acts as a menu activator**

 To play around, go to the directory tree, navigate to demo-app/Quale/Standard/Home/Guest/MainMenu/02_demos/10_todo_mvc.quicc